The Bible says in Luke 9:1-2, “Then he called his twelve disciples

 peace for their souls that will last forever.
 Herod had no peace.
 Luke 9:7 says

-that he was perplexed and lets us know that Herod had a guilty conscience that
+that he was perplexed and that lets us know that Herod had a guilty conscience

-troubled him.
+that troubled him.
 Jesus is the giver of life.
 In Him is life.
 But Herod was a

 murderer.
 He had John beheaded and now his conscience troubled him.
 Which kind